-- 2.6.1 It has been shown that wind and rain are the two main factors that can limit the number of bird registrations recorded during a breeding bird survey (Gilbert et al 1998). - 2.6.2 Weather conditions during surveys were generally good with a limited numbers of days affected by rain and heavy cloud.
+- 2.6.1 It has been shown that wind and rain are the two main factors that can limit the number of bird registrations recorded during a breeding bird survey (Gilbert et al., 1998). - Weather conditions during surveys were generally good with a limited numbers of days affected by rain and heavy cloud.
 Surveys were suspended if weather conditions were poor (e.g. high winds and persistent rain).
-Wind speed was relatively high on some days (approximately 12% of survey days), which is likely to have reduced records of singing birds.
+Wind speed was occasionally high (approximately 12% of survey days), which is likely to have reduced records of singing birds.
 However, carrying out several survey visits to a site helps to reduce the significance of such effects.
 All surveys were carried out in suitable weather, although it was not practically possible to limit surveys to only to optimal weather conditions.